AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### Android Optimize 2.0.0

-* Major version update for [Adobe Journey Optimizer - Decisioning](../adobe-journey-optimizer-decisioning/index.md) on Android for Adobe Experience Platform Mobile SDKs compatible with Mobile Core 2.0.0.
-This extension library is already available as an [open source project on Github](https://github.com/adobe/aepsdk-optimize-android/).
+* Major version update for [Adobe Journey Optimizer - Decisioning](../adobe-journey-optimizer-decisioning/index.md) for Adobe Experience Platform Mobile SDKs on Android compatible with Mobile Core 2.0.0.
+This extension library is already available as an [open source project on GitHub](https://github.com/adobe/aepsdk-optimize-android/).

 ## January 5, 2023